 Your company, your employees and your customers are likely to be facing challenges in these uncertain times.
-COVID-19, natural disasters, geopolitical events such as the Ukraine-Russia conflict and inflation are just some of the major issues driving global economic uncertainty today.
+COVID-19, natural disasters, geopolitical events and inflation are just some of the major issues driving global economic uncertainty today.

 This evolving uncertainty creates a variety of issues and risks, including changes in consumer demand, disrupted supply chains, staff shortages, increased market volatility and changes to the way we work.